avkonst/hookstate/README.md

 ### `createStateLink`

 This function creates a reference to a **global** state.
 The first argument is the initial value to assign to the state.
-For example:
+For example ([see it running](https://hookstate.netlify.com/global-complex-from-documentation)):

 ```tsx
 interface Task { name: string; priority?: number }